s0/tools-snap-service/README.md

 - `logo` — (optional) Display your site's logo in the header area of each page on your PDF.
 See [Custom Logos](#custom-logos) section for instructions on adding your logo to this repository.
 - `user` — (optional) HTTP Basic Authentication username.
 - `pass` — (optional) HTTP Basic Authentication password.
+- `headerTitle` — (optional) Specify a Header Title for each page of the PDF.
+ASCII characters allowed, and input will be HTML-encoded.
+- `headerSubtitle` — (optional) Specify a Header Subtitle for each page of the PDF.
+ASCII characters allowed, and input will be HTML-encoded.
+- `headerDescription` — (optional) Specify a Header Description for each page of the PDF.
+ASCII characters allowed, and input will be HTML-encoded.

 We do our best to validate your input.
 When found to be invalid, we return **HTTP 422 Unprocessable Entity** and the response body will be a JSON object containing all failed validations.